 But wait, is normal dog food really that unhealthy?

 Aside from the occasional table scrap, most domesticated dogs today survive on dehydrated pellets known as kibble.
 Packed with protein, dry food varieties are typically made of meat, poultry, and seafood byproducts, as well as grains like corn and soybean meal.
 These ingredients are cooked at extremely high temperatures and then dried to remove 90% of moisture.
 While this dehydration process increases shelf-life, it also degrades the nutritional content, which many believe poses health risks to your pet in the long run.
-(If you are looking for other ways to keep your pet healthy on a budget, you may want to check out pet health insurance.)
+(If you are looking for other ways to keep your pet healthy on a budget, you may want to check out pet health insurance or veterinary financing.)
 Being so calorically-dense, dry dog food is often the culprit behind many a pooch’s short-term weight gain as well.

 So is wet food any healthier?